nukata/lisp-in-typescript/README.md

 [lisp-in-cs](https://github.com/nukata/lisp-in-cs) and
 [lisp-in-go](https://github.com/nukata/lisp-in-go).

-I first wrote it three years ago (2016 or H28) in TypeScript 1.7 and revised it slightly one year later (2017 or H29) in TypeScript 2.2.
+I first wrote it six years ago (2016|H28) in TypeScript 1.7 and revised it slightly one year later (2017|H29) in TypeScript 2.2.
 It had been presented under the MIT License at
 <http://www.oki-osk.jp/esc/typescript/lisp-en.html> (broken link)
-until the spring of 2017 (H29).
+until the spring of 2017|H29.
-I made the repository in GitHub last year (2018 or H30).
+I made the repository in GitHub four years ago (2018|H30).

-Now (2019 or R1) I made use of `BigInt` if possible.
+Three yeares ago (2019|R1) I made use of `BigInt` if possible.
 If you run it on a recent Node.js, you will enjoy infinite-precision integers.
 I also revised REPL.

+Now (2022|R4) I revised it again to make it run with Deno and recent Safari.
+Note that `BigInt("+")` returns `0n` on the current Safari.

 Just as lisp-in-dart, lisp-in-cs and lisp-in-go, this is a Lisp-1 with TCO (tail call optimization)